Automatic enrolment is a Government initiative to help more people save for later life through a pension scheme at work.

 Most other pension schemes may accept transfers in, but there is no compulsion for them to accept them, other than a stakeholder pension scheme, and, if they do, there may be a minimum transfer value they will accept.
 You should check this with the scheme’s administrator.

 My employer is a charity and we were told that we might be exempt from the automatic enrolment regulations.
 Is this correct?

 Normally no employer is exempt from the regulations.
 There are limited exemptions, such as members of the armed forces and one person companies where the individual is also a director.
 If automatic enrolment applies, you should sign up to The Pensions Regulator emails to receive help and guidance.
 In addition, the employer must complete a declaration of compliance when it has automatically enrolled its workers and, hence, fulfilled their legal duties.

 I have just found out I am to be automatically enrolled but do not have much information other than this.
 When should I get more information?

 Your employer is obliged to automatically enrol eligible workers into a qualifying workplace pension scheme once the employer has reached what is known as their staging date.
 Your employer must provide you with the information about your automatic enrolment within six weeks of your automatic enrolment date.

-You can't opt-out of automatic enrolment but can opt-out of membership of the scheme, after you have been enrolled, by completing the opt out period within the required time limits.
+You can't opt-out of automatic enrolment but can opt-out of membership of the scheme, after you have been enrolled, by completing the opt out form within the required time limits.
 Your employer is therefore obliged to deduct the first pension contribution from your earnings.
-If you opt-out, your refund should be made within one month of your valid opt-out notice being received or, your first pay day following this one month period.
+If you opt-out, your refund should be made within one month of your valid opt-out notice being received or your first pay day following this one month period.